 Director of Client Development

-As a senior institutional equity sales executive and team leader, my primary focus was on Asian/Japanese markets, in sectors including real estate, commodities, infrastructure, consumer and financials.
-I have served as lead salesperson on multiple IPO's and secondary offerings, including a number in excess of $1B.
-This experience helps me bring strong technical perspective on global markets and public equities.
-I have a deep understanding of how market trends and cycles impact investor portfolios.
+During her time as a senior institutional equity sales executive and team leader, Sheila’s primary focus was on the Asian and Japanese markets, in sectors including real estate, commodities, infrastructure, consumer and financials.
+She served as lead salesperson on countless IPOs and secondary offerings, including multiple in excess of $1B.
+This experience gives Sheila perspective on global markets and public equities and a deep understanding of how market trends and cycles impact investor portfolios.

-I am involved with several non-profits in fundraising and organizational roles, including serving as President of the Board of Trustees for the San Francisco Waldorf School.
-I co-founded Electing Women San Francisco to further national campaigns of female democratic US Senate and Gubernatorial candidates.
-Currently I am serving on the Chautauqua Institution Promise campaign as a lead gifts volunteer.
+In her personal time, Sheila is involved with several non-profits, in fundraising and organizational roles, including serving as board member (2009-2018, Finance, Investment, Advancement Committees) and President of the Board of Trustees for the San Francisco Waldorf School (2014-2017), the Chautauqua Foundation Board (Investment and Audit Committees), and the Bay Area Leadership Council for the Center for Reproductive Rights.
+Sheila co-founded Electing Women San Francisco to further national campaigns of female Democratic US Senate and Gubernatorial candidates.

-In my free time, I am an avid runner and have been running since my teenage years.
-I also enjoy trying out the weekend recipes in the WSJ, Ravelry knitting, reading with my book club, and travel.
-Most of the time I also like to hang out with my 15-year-old twins.
+Sheila regularly leads financial literacy workshops, speaks frequently on financial empowerment and financial planning issues, and coaches individuals on navigating their financial life.
+In her free time, Sheila enjoys running, trying out the weekend recipes in the WSJ, Ravelry knitting, reading with her amazing book club, and travel.
+Most of the time she also likes to hang out with her 16-year-old twins.

 Investopedia / October 10, 2016